WUF12, Faith, & Urban Development

 Among the six focus areas of WUF12, one stands out as particularly inviting for faith-based participation: Focus Area 3, “Stronger Together.”
 This focus area highlights the importance of partnerships that bridge global goals with local realities and emphasizes the power of collaboration in driving localized progress.
 Faith-based organizations and leaders are uniquely positioned to engage in this dialogue, contributing their perspectives, experiences, and capacities to the shared goal of making cities, towns, and neighborhoods places of thriving for all.

-It all starts at home: local actions for sustainable cities and communities.
+local actions for sustainable cities and communities.

 Key Focus Areas